rkishore/rkishore.github.io/_posts/2021-02-23-pets-multi-label-classification.md

-One more test with a grizzly bear image and we see this image is also rejected or classified as "none-of-the-above".

-##### We see that other than the persian_cat, which comes close to a Bengal with 93% confidence, everything outside our target dataset is well below the accuracy threshold of 0.95 if we wish to choose one.

-Here we have 200 images from 3 classes.
+#### Conclusions:

+- Multi-label classifiers can reject input images that don't belong to any of the trained categories/classes
+- It looks like we do need to have "enough" training data for multi-label classifiers to work well.
+Specifically, "enough" training data can mean that we need both training data for many categories (>3?) and ~200 training images per category.
+The exact limits need to be investigated further.
+- Relating to the poorer results on my bears dataset, the PETS dataset has 200 images per class.
 Perhaps we need to increase the number of valid images in our bears dataset for the 3 categories in order to filter out the false positives and provide more confidence to the model?

-Also, it looks like it is a good idea to have more categories to provide higher confidence towards "none-of-the-above" classes.
-What happens if we have 1000s of categories though?